sishtiaq/RSE16/writeup.md

 There was a good diversity of participants in the workshop, and the comments on trying to keep a good work/life balance at different times of your life reflected this.
-At different times of your life, what you have to do is diffent, and transitions in maintaining the balance is difficult.
+At different times of your life, what you have to do is different, and transitions in maintaining the balance is difficult.
 Not all of it is under your control.
 Working at home or working part time has positives and negatives (unrealistic expectations, salary cuts).
 Family can have a lack of understanding